-It helps to view the relationship between estrogen and progesterone from the point of view of stress and its impact upon thyroid function and metabolism.
-While you’re at it, you may as well include some discussion about serotonin, the polyunsaturated fats, and of course sugar.
-These and many other stress promoting things, are involved in the development of estrogen issues.
+It helps to view the relationship between estrogen and progesterone from the point of view of stress, and the impact stress exposure can have upon thyroid function and metabolism.
+While you’re at it, you may as well include some discussion about serotonin, the polyunsaturated fats, and of course sugar restriction.
+These and other stress promoting things, are generally involved in the development of estrogen issues.

-Anything that interferes with thyroid metabolism and promotes stress, will likely eventually cause estrogen levels in the body to increase, as a result of increased production and accumulation.
-To put it a little more simply, stress is estrogenic.
+Anything that interferes with thyroid metabolism and promotes metabolic stress, can eventually cause estrogen levels in the body to increase, as a result of increased estrogen production or accumulation.
+To put it a little more simply, stress is estrogenic, and estrogen promotes stress.

 “…findings suggest that homeostatic regulation involves complex mutual interactions between the reproductive axis, HPA axis and the immune system, in which estrogens and CRH [Corticotropin-releasing hormone] may be playing central roles.”

-Much like with stress in general, working out whether or not estrogen levels are excessive can be assisted greatly by an awareness of certain indicators of metabolic performance, and the state of the different anti-stress or anti-estrogenic factors, some of which have already been mentioned.
+Much like with stress in general, working out whether or not estrogen levels are excessive, can be assisted greatly by an awareness of certain revealing indicators of metabolic performance, including the state of the various anti-stress or anti-estrogenic factors, some of which have already been mentioned.

-The problem with chronic exposure to physiological stress is that it can create a situation in which far more estrogen is produced, elimination of excess estrogen is being interfered with, and biological protections against estrogen’s most damaging effects are less and less available.
+The problem with chronic exposure to physiological stress is that it can create a situation in which more estrogen is produced, elimination of excess estrogen is being interfered with, and biological protections against estrogen’s most damaging effects are less and less available.
 It’s like a three pronged attack.

-The liver has the job of preparing for the removal of many toxic substances from the body, and estrogen is often one of them.
-When the liver is unable to do its job properly, estrogen levels have a greater potential to rise throughout the greater system.
+The liver has the job of preparing for the removal of many potentially harmful or toxic substances from the body, and estrogen is one of them.
+When the liver is unable to do its job properly, estrogen levels have a greater potential to rise throughout the main system.

 “Estrogens are eliminated from the body by metabolic conversion to estrogenically inactive metabolites that are excreted in the urine and/or feces…the metabolism of estrogens mainly occurs in the liver.”

-When thyroid metabolism is suppressed by stress, liver function slows and this reduces detoxification capability.
+When thyroid metabolism is suppressed by stress, liver function tends to slow, and this reduces detoxification capability.
 Stress also inhibits digestion, allowing greater amounts of toxins to pass through intestinal barriers, placing even more strain on the liver.
 As a result of this, estrogen detoxification and excretion is hindered allowing it to recirculate into the system.